Civilians being evacuated from Russian-held Kharkiv region towns - Russian-installed official | Law-Order

 Civilians being evacuated from Russian-held Kharkiv region towns - Russian-installed official

+Kupiansk and Izium are vital logistics hubs for the Russian army in Ukraine's eastern Donbas region, and both appear directly threatened by a dramatic Ukrainian counteroffensive that Kyiv says has pushed up to 50 km (30 miles) past Russian lines this week.
+The U.S.-based Institute for the Study of War predicted on Friday that Ukrainian forces would likely recapture Kupiansk within 72 hours.

-A Russian-installed official in Ukraine's Kharkiv region said on Friday that civilians are being evacuated from three Russian-held towns in the region that have come under threat from a Ukrainian counteroffensive.
+A Russian-installed official in Ukraine's Kharkiv region said on Friday that civilians were being evacuated from three Russian-held towns in the region where Ukraine has launched a surprise counteroffensive.

-Vitaly Ganchev said on state television host Vladimir Solovyov's daily livestream that civilians were being evacuated from the towns of Izyum, Kupiansk and Veliky Burluk.
+Vitaly Ganchev said on state television host Vladimir Solovyov's daily livestream that civilians were being evacuated from the towns of Izium, Kupiansk and Veliky Burluk.
+Ganchev said the evacuation was mainly from Kupiansk and Izium but added: "We've now received word that Veliky Burluk is under artillery fire, so people, of course, were asked to leave for safer settlements."

+Ganchev said he would turn for help to authorities in the Belgorod region of southern Russia if there were problems relocating the people who were evacuated.
+Kupiansk and Izium are vital logistics hubs for the Russian army in Ukraine's eastern Donbas region, and both appear directly threatened by a dramatic Ukrainian counteroffensive that Kyiv says has pushed up to 50 km (30 miles) past Russian lines this week.

+The U.S.-based Institute for the Study of War predicted on Friday that Ukrainian forces would likely recapture Kupiansk within 72 hours.
+Speaking to Russian state television earlier on Friday, Ganchev said that Ukrainian forces had won a "significant victory" in Kharkiv region, one of the first Russian official acknowledgements of the counteroffensive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)